 I thought it was outrageous.

-These uh a bunch of guys in their 20s were awarded power plant contracts to build these power plants in Venezuela.
+A bunch of guys in their 20s were awarded power plant contracts to build these power plants in Venezuela.

-Well to make a long story short the targets of my investigation, the people that I was blowing the whistle on ended up hiring Fusion GPS.
+Well, to make a long story short, the targets of my investigation, the people that I was blowing the whistle on, ended up hiring Fusion GPS.

-They hired Fusion GPS to go after those of us who had um been talking about this investigation, talking about this company, pointing out their crimes and what Fusion GPS did for them in the case of four different people, they couldn't come up with anything tangible about us that was negative.
+And what Fusion GPS did for them in the case of four different people, they couldn't come up with anything tangible about us that was negative.

-So they just simply made it up and they created these dossiers pretty similar each each of these dossiers making the same allegations over and over again salacious allegations of outrageous conduct that range from extortion and rape to drug abuse and pedophilia and then they shopped these dossiers around to the media.
+So they just simply made it up and they created these dossiers, pretty similar, each of these dossiers, making the same allegations over and over again.

-So whereas we are trying to expose the crime they figured here's what we'll do to eliminate the whistleblowers here's what we'll do to go after them.
+So whereas we are trying to expose a crime, they figured, here's what we'll do to eliminate the whistleblowers.

 Let's create dossiers and accuse them of all sorts of horrible things.